In this article

 Delaying retirement will increase your benefit

 For each month that you delay receiving Social Security retirement benefits past your full retirement age, your benefit will increase by a certain percentage.
 This percentage varies depending on your year of birth.
-For example, if you were born in 1936, your benefit will increase 6 percent for each year that you delay receiving benefits.
-If you were born in 1943 or later, your benefit will increase 8 percent for each year that you delay receiving benefits.
+For example, if you were born in 1943 or later, your benefit will increase 8 percent for each year that you delay receiving benefits, up until age 70.
 In addition, working past your full retirement age has another benefit: It allows you to add years of earnings to your Social Security record.
 As a result, you may receive a higher benefit when you do retire, especially if your earnings are higher than in previous years.

 Working may affect your retirement benefit